exercism/website-copy/tracks/rust/exercises/pythagorean-triplet/mentoring.md

 If they use return on the last line for the None variant.

 ```
-The `return` the last line of the function isn't necessary.
+The `return` in the last line of the function isn't necessary.
 In rust, blocks evaluate to the value of the last expression in the block, so it's idiomatic to have end-of-function return values be the value of the expression, in this case, `None` rather than explicitly passing this value with the return keyword.
 It helps to think of the return keyword as being for early returns only, like with the `Some` variant in this problem.
 ```

 If they dont use `pow`